A Guide to Airbnb Council Tax and Local Taxes

 Holiday Let Business Rates

 For hosts who let out their properties frequently or have invested in a holiday let, they might be subjected to business rates holiday lets.
-Generally, properties in England or Airbnb in England that are available to let for 140 days or more in a year are considered self-catering properties and are subject to business rates instead of council tax.
+Generally, properties in England or Airbnb in England that are available to let for 140 days or more in a year are considered self-catering properties and are subject to business rates instead of council tax, which helps fund local services.
 In Scotland, there’s the 140-day rule Scotland to consider.

 Setting Up Airbnb Income Tax